Why Toe Walking May Signal Sensory Processing Differences

 What are common reasons for toe walking in autistic individuals?

 Toe walking may occur due to sensory processing differences, proprioceptive challenges, or vestibular system differences.
-It can also be influenced by muscular tightness or structural adaptations.
+Muscular tightness or structural adaptations can also contribute.

 Support strategies include occupational and physical therapy, sensory integration exercises, and targeted stretching routines to improve flexibility and coordination.